nemith/netconf/README.md

 This library is used to create client applications for connecting to network devices via NETCONF.

-Like Go itself, only the latest two Go versions are tested and supported (Go 1.22 or Go 1.21).
+Like Go itself, only the latest two Go versions are tested and supported (Go 1.24 or Go 1.23).

+NOTICE: The API is pretty stable but not finalized yet.
+So changes may happen before a 1.0 release.
+Check for API changes when you upgrade.

 ## RFC Support